Eric Ian Spoutz: Education

-Hornak-Spoutz graduated from Cardinal Mooney Catholic College Preparatory School in 2001.
-He graduated with a Bachelor of General Studies degree with concentrations in General Business and Historical Studies from Fort Hays State University.
-As of 2022, he was a graduate student at Rutgers University where he was pursuing a Master of Arts degree in Creative Arts and Literature.
+Hornak-Spoutz completed his secondary education at Cardinal Mooney Catholic College Preparatory School, graduating in 2001.
+He subsequently earned a Bachelor of General Studies degree from Fort Hays State University, with concentrations in General Business and Historical Studies and a minor in English.
+He later completed the coursework toward a Master of Arts in Liberal Studies degree (all but thesis) at Rutgers University, concentrating in Creative Arts and Literature.